rock climbing shoes for kids

 Color Options: 1

 This is a downturned slipper-style shoe that is reasonably comfortable for kids.
+The stiff sole and extra sticky rubber make it perfect for overhanging routes.

 What we love about this shoe is that it has considered growing feet.
 It has toned down some of the features found in adult shoes of this style to keep the feet in a healthier position.